 - A job that was previously only executed on public cloud resources is now using resources on-premises as well.

-- It is workable to shift a workload from public cloud to on-premises servers using a next-generation hybrid cloud platform such as Azure Stack or AWS Outposts.
+- It is workable to shift a workload from the public cloud to on-premises servers using a next-generation hybrid cloud platform such as Azure Stack or AWS Outposts.

 - For compliance reasons, on-premises hosting is more accessible since the workload remains in the public cloud.